Sharat Raju

 Sharat Raju is a versatile award-winning filmmaker whose work spans television, independent film, documentary and new media.

 As a television director, Sharat is both prolific and sought after by producers and studios, often called upon to direct marquee episodes of a popular series.
-In the second season of the Amazon series Bosch: Legacy, Sharat directed a two-part season premiere that the studio chose to release in a hundred theaters across the country for a unique single day theatrical launch in October 2023.
+In the second season of the Amazon series Bosch: Legacy, Sharat directed a two-part season premiere that the studio chose to release in a hundred theaters across the country for a unique single-day theatrical launch in October 2023.
 For the ABC Studios phenomenon Scandal, Sharat directed the show’s landmark 100th special episode.
 He helmed the penultimate episode of CBS’ long-running Criminal Minds before being tapped to direct Danai Gurira in her final episode as the beloved “Michonne” character in AMC's The Walking Dead.
 Sharat’s episode of 9-1-1: Lone Star in the show’s first season became Fox’s choice to promote heavily during Super Bowl LIV in February 2020 as they introduced the new spinoff to viewers.

 In the final season of its legendary run, The Walking Dead invited Sharat to direct three episodes including the penultimate one, setting up the finale for the groundbreaking series.
 He directed the Season 7 finale of Fear The Walking Dead – the show’s final episode shot in Austin, Texas and the highly anticipated return of Kim Dickens as the beloved "Madison Clark" to the series.
-IHe has directed more than forty episodes of major cable, network and streaming series including The Good Doctor (ABC), Law & Order: Special Victims Unit (NBC), Good Girls (NBC), Designated Survivor (ABC/Netflix), among many others.
+He has directed more than forty episodes of major cable, network and streaming series including The Good Doctor (ABC), Law & Order: Special Victims Unit (NBC), Good Girls (NBC), Designated Survivor (ABC/Netflix), among many others.

 Before beginning his studio directing career, Sharat became an accomplished and award-winning writer-director in both narrative and documentary films.
 His first film American Made (2003) was one of the most successful graduate thesis films to come out of the American Film Institute Conservatory's legendary directing program.
 After earning seventeen awards, American Made was acquired for national broadcast on PBS’ Emmy Award-winning “Independent Lens” series where it aired for four years.

 As a documentary filmmaker, Sharat’s Divided We Fall: Americans in the Aftermath, the first documentary feature to chronicle the rise in hate crimes in the aftermath of Sept.
 11, 2001, toured North America from 2006-2010 at colleges, universities, community groups and film festivals as a hopeful and uplifting exploration of America’s racial and religious diversity.
 His documentary experience led him to co-create and lead the Yale Visual Law Project – an initiative at Yale Law School that brings together documentary filmmaking and legal scholarship.
-As a Visiting Fellow at Yale Law School’s Information Society Project, Sharat trained Yale Law student filmmakers how to communicate a story through the visual medium as he produced three documentaries with them in two years.
+As a Visiting Fellow at Yale Law School’s Information Society Project, Sharat trained law student filmmakers how to communicate a story through the visual medium as he produced three documentaries with them in two years.

 In new media, Sharat wrote, directed, co-produced and edited Worker Drone, an episode for the PBS-funded pioneering FutureStates anthology web series.
 The science fiction short film required Sharat to coordinate production and visual effects work between six cities in three countries and premiered in the second season of the series.